ecodynlab/GALUP/Index.md

 (15.)
 Zoom

 • The user can zoom in and out on the map using the "zoom" feature.

-Parameters can be established, typically as color palettes, by the user to visualize the data on the map.

-Map.setCenter and Map.addLayer visualize the map in the GEE map tool of an ee.Image or ee.ImageCollection.

 ### Exercises in GEE to play with RS data
 <br>